Luffy-0215/eltorro/README.md

 # eltorro
-cows and bulls game written in c
+cows and bulls game written in c.

 Please note that i do not own the game it self, just this C version that i coded myself .

 #Explanation : https://en.wikipedia.org/wiki/Bulls_and_Cows